InquilineKea/oldgithub/_posts/longevityguide.md

 title: longevity guide - how to live longer
 ---

 Many many many people before me have written longevity guides (eg the nintil longevity guide).
 There is still a chance that what I write might be higher-impact than what others have written before me.
 The reasons being (a) I seem to be more obsessed with this than most people are so this guide may be more of a persistent thing you want to keep looking up than all the other longevity guides.
-In terms of my precision-recall balance (compared to legit longevity guides), I am much higher on recall and somewhat lower on precision.
+In terms of my precision-recall balance (compared to legit longevity guides), I am much higher on recall and somewhat lower on precision (more willing to consider experimental approaches than Jose Ricon).

+I've written a previous guide at https://www.quora.com/What-can-I-do-to-live-as-long-as-possible/answer/Alex-K-Chen .

 One of the great perks of longevity is that doing things better than all others can alone get you 10-15 years of extra life relative to others, which means that spending 6 months obsessed with this can lead to insane returns.
 The future 100 years from now may be exciting like *nothing else*, so if you are able to delay some types of gratifiction, you may have a chance of seeing the literal transhumanist utopia that transcends all your prior values.

-I've written a previous guide at https://www.quora.com/What-can-I-do-to-live-as-long-as-possible/answer/Alex-K-Chen .

 Generally, diet >> exercise.
 Reducing calorie consumption (and esp protein consumption, AND restricting individual acids like methionine or BCAAs like leucine carry the strongest effects).
 You can also eat super-healthy (a diet full of carotenoids and several lbs of vegetables in the same way that Mike Lustgarten eats them) - which should get you much further than most people even if you are not calorie-restricted.
 AFAIK, there aren't many studies done on animals that eat lbs of ultra-healthy vegetables each day (most studies feed animals shitty food).
 You do not need to eat grains - you can use monounsaturated fatty acids or short-chain fatty acids as a primary energy source on top of a diet primarily composed of fruits and vegetables.

+Repeated exposure to bitter-containing vegetables may acclimatize yourself to vegetables enough such that they taste amazing even when raw (at this point I am even fully capable of eating cabbage raw, if needed).
+Particularly important vegetables are ones containing allicins (onions, garlic), cruciferous vegetables (fewest downsides of any), asparagus, kale (easily contaminated with pesticides).
+Organic strawberries are the healthiest fruit as they have vegetable-like calorie densities.
+Spices are good, but avoid imported spices as they may be contaminated with heavy metals.
+Some CR aficidianos go for consuming peels over consuming the entire fruit, as they have much higher nutrient to calorie ratios.

+If you're male, try for 17-alpha-estradiol.
+A small amount of deuterated heavy water is hormetic.

+see EWG group for vegetables contaminated by organophosphate pesticides.

 Wear N95/N99 masks when on the subways or highways.
 Thomas Talheim has a blog showing that even low-levels of PM1/PM2.5 found in American cities (even NYC/Chicago) are enough to increase inflammation/irritability levels.
 Do not live within 300 years of a major arterial roadway (esp one populated by trucks or diesel-emitting vehicles).
 The best air quality is found in US/Canada/ocean-touching areas of Europe.